omoponfhir/omoponfhir-main-v53-dstu2/README.md

 * MEDICATION_TYPE - This variable allows users to control the representation of Medications in the MedicationRequest resource.
 The options are as follows:
   * "local" - The Medication is represented as a contained resource.
   * "link" - The Medication resource is provided separately and a reference is created.
   * "code" - The Medication is represented as a CodeableConcept.
+(Note: If no environment variable is provided, it will default to "code".)

 ## Deployment
 ### Docker